styfle/cancel-workflow-action/README.md

 ### Advanced: Skip runs that are in progress

-For some workflows it might be dangerous to be canceled if they are in progress.
-If you want to play safe and cancel only workflows that are in state `waiting`, most likely waiting for approval to be deployed in a protected environment, use `cancel_only_queued`.
+Some workflows may be dangerous to cancel when they are in progress.
+If you want to play safe and cancel only workflows that are in state `waiting`, most likely waiting for approval to be deployed in a protected environment, use `only_status` to only cancel runs with a specific status.

 ```yml
 name: Cancel